 After viewing the dead and wounded on the battlefield of Concord, John Adams takes up the cause of Independence.
 Frustrated by the caution of delegates from colonies that do not share Massachusetts plight, the inexperienced politician is abrasive, obnoxious and even insulting.
 But with the advice of Abigail and Ben Franklin he soon learns he has allies, to cultivate them, to bide his time and to seize opportunities.
 Following John's nomination, George Washington takes charge of the army and enjoys successes despite supply shortages.
 Back at home, Abigail and the children risk supporting the war effort in most tangible ways but find Mother Nature more threatening.
-Written by

 Did You Know?

 A despondent Thomas Jefferson laments that every word of his Declaration of Independence was carefully chosen.
 Jefferson in fact later complained that the other members of the assembly had butchered his original creation.
 See more

 Obvious modern reproduction pewter tankard in the Adams' city residence.
 Period pewter was cast in molds and then finely hand-smoothed if needed, leading to an evenly smooth surface - including the vessel's bottom.
 Most modern pieces have bottoms hastily smoothed with a lathe machine.
 The lathe leaves telltale concentric rings - which shine forth while young Charles shows the vessel's bottom to the camera as he takes a drink at the family table.
 See more

 I beg you to go gently.
 You are a guest in Philadelphia.
 Fish and guests stink after three days.